MarwanHafezz/The-Sparks-Foundation-Data-Science/README.md

 # TASK-3
 ## Exploratory Data Analysis - Retail Store
 ### Perform ‘Exploratory Data Analysis’ on dataset ‘SampleSuperstore’ This task is about Exploratory Data Analysis - Retail where the task focuses on a business manager who will try to find out weak areas where he can work to make more profit.
+# TASK-4
+## Exploratory Data Analysis - Terrorism
+### Problem Statement: Perform ‘Exploratory Data Analysis’ on dataset ‘Global Terrorism’
+### As a security/defense analyst, try to find out the hot zone of terrorism.
+### What all security issues and insights you can derive by EDA?